-The toughest part of pulling this page together was finding a fucking photograph that didn’t make us want to throw up on our shoes.
 The Delgados: unwitting founders of the behemoth that became Chemikal Underground, our aspirations for the label when we started out were modest but ambitious all the same.
-That the label continues to release great music after sixteen years is a real source of pride, even if it is tempered with considerable disbelief.
+That the label continues to release great music after *hard swallow* twenty seven years is a real source of pride, even if it is tempered with considerable disbelief.

-We got a Mercury nomination in 2000 for ‘The Great Eastern’ (losing out to ‘The Hour Of The Bewilderbeast’ by Badly Drawn Boy) and beyond that, spent an unbroken period of ten years having the time of our lives on tour, falling out in the rehearsal room and recording studio and generally having Chemikal Underground-related nervous breakdowns in between.
+We got a Mercury nomination in 2000 for ‘The Great Eastern’ and beyond that, spent an unbroken period of eleven years having the time of our lives on tour, falling out in the rehearsal room/recording studio and generally having Chemikal Underground-related nervous breakdowns for all the waking minutes in between.

 The Delgados announced they were to reform in mid 2022 and played their first live shows in over eighteen years with a run of 5 UK dates in January 2023.